pgRouting/workshop/docs/source/chapters/advanced.rst

 Exercise 10 - Vehicle routing with access restrictions ...............................................................................

+.. rubric:: From the Brewry, going to the Venue, vehicle can not take pedestrian roads.

 .. image:: /images/ad10.png
   :width: 300pt
-  :alt: From the Brewry, going to the Westin by car
+  :alt: From the Brewry, going to the Venue by car

 * The vehicle is going from vertex ``13009`` to vertex ``3986``.
 * The vehicle's cost in this case will be in seconds.
-* The regular cost is the original cost in seconds multiplied by $0.10.
-* The cost for ``residential`` roads is the original cost in seconds multiplied with a $0.50 penalty.
-* Any ``primary`` road cost is the original cost in seconds multiplied with a $100 fine.
+* Pedestrian ways will not be inserted by setting ``cost`` and ``reverse_cost`` to a negative value

-Through ``CASE`` statements and sub queries costs can be mixed as you like, and this will change the results of your routing request instantly.
-Cost changes will affect the next shortest path search, and there is no need to rebuild the network.
+Through ``CASE`` statements and sub queries costs can be mixed as the application requiers, changing the results of the routing request instantly.
+There is no need to rebuild the network.

 .. literalinclude:: solutions/advanced_problems.sql
   :start-after: ad-10.txt